Higher Education Competition

-Join The Great Competition, a new national design and engineering challenge for undergraduates by the Design Museum.
-For the 2018-19 academic year students were invited to submit proposals responding to a live-brief on sustainable manufacturing for the 2018-19 academic year.
+The Great Competition is a new national design and engineering challenge for undergraduates by the Design Museum.
+For the 2018-19 academic year students were invited to submit proposals responding to a live-brief on sustainable manufacturing.

-The Great Competition is a new national design challenge for undergraduates for the 2018-19 academic year.
+The Great Competition is a new national design challenge for undergraduates.
 It aims to promote greater industrial innovation and multi-disciplinary collaboration between design and engineering, encouraging students to develop innovative solutions to today’s most pressing social and environmental issues.

-This year, undergraduate students are invited to respond to an industry-led live brief on sustainable manufacturing, inspired by the UK Government’s Industrial Strategy.
+This year, undergraduate students were invited to respond to an industry-led live brief on sustainable manufacturing, inspired by the UK Government’s Industrial Strategy.
 The short-listed and winning submissions were selected by a judging panel of leading experts across design, engineering and related fields.
-Short-listed submissions will have the opportunity to take part in a designer-led masterclass and Awards ceremony in May 2019.
-The winning submission will also receive a cash prize of up to £3000.
+Short-listed submissions had the opportunity to take part in a designer-led masterclass and Awards ceremony that took place Thursday 30 May 2019.
+The winning submissions received a cash prize of up to £3000.
 The Great Competition is delivered through the generous support of The Royal Commission for the Exhibition of 1851

 Develop and design a new product, service, system or digital tool that enables or supports sustainable manufacturing and production.